Ogoh-ogoh are statues built for the Ngrupuk parade, which takes place on the eve of Nyepi day in Bali, Indonesia.

 The imperceptible potentials of nature cannot be thoroughly explored by anyone.

-Philosophically, civilized men are required to manage the natural resources without damaging the environment itself.
+Philosophically, civilised men are required to manage the natural resources without damaging the environment itself.

 Nyepi is a day of silence, fasting and meditation.
 In Denpasar, Bali's capital, the airport is shut to all but transit flights.